cultuurnet/udb3-search-docs/region.md

 * URL parameter
 * Advanced query

-An important difference between the two is that the filtering by region uses a cache in advanced queries, which is faster but may be slightly inaccurate.
-The URL parameter on the other hand does the filtering on-demand, which is slower but may be more accurate.
+An important difference between the two is that the filtering by region uses a cache in advanced queries, which is faster but may be slightly out of date.
+The URL parameter on the other hand does the filtering on-demand, which is slower but always up to date.

 ## URL parameter